Skip to main content

 Why does Benton Community School Corporation need a referendum?

 When the state implemented property tax cap legislation, it significantly decreased funding for many schools, including Benton Community School Corporation.
 The state funding formula has also not kept pace with inflation, making it increasingly difficult to maintain programming year-over-year.
 Benton Community School Corporation must now rely on referendum funds to continue providing a variety of programs and services to meet the diverse needs of our students.
-This includes reducing class sizes, recruiting and retaining strong educators during a teacher shortage, providing safety staff and equipment, supporting students’ increasing mental health needs, and offering exceptional career and extracurricular opportunities.
+This includes reducing class sizes, recruiting and retaining strong educators during a teacher shortage, providing School Resource Officers and safety equipment, supporting students’ increasing mental health needs, and offering exceptional career and extracurricular opportunities.

 Specifically, we use referendum money to fund: